Meatfucker/metatron2/README.md

 Install miniconda if you dont already have it. `https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html`

+Next enter the metatron2 conda env.
+On windows miniconda should make a terminal shortcut for conda, on linux run `conda activate`

 Go to the metatron2 directory and run `conda env create -f .\environment.yml`

 metatron2 is now fully installed.

 ### Running The Bot

-Next enter the metatron2 conda env.
-On windows miniconda should make a terminal shortcut for conda, on linux run `conda activate`, then for both platforms run `conda activate metatron2`
+run `conda activate metatron2`

 Your command line prompt should change to say metatron2.